 Formula Mob Family #3: Soy-Based

 If your formula container says “soy” on it, you shouldn’t switch to another non-soy formula without going through the steps I’ve outlined below.
-I’ve listed the major brands of soy formula in my article How to Choose the Best Baby Formula for Your Superbaby.
+I’ve listed the major brands of soy formula in my article What You Need to Know Before Giving Your Baby Soy Formula.

 Formula Mob Family #4: Low-Lactose

 The formulas in this family are all partially broken down, and are usually sold under the names “Sensitive” or “Gentle”.
 They are most commonly given to babies who are showing formula allergy symptoms.

 These are the top-tier expensive formulas that are generally given to babies with severe allergies and colic.

 They are completely lactose- free, and the proteins are so small that your baby only has to absorb them.
 There is almost no digesting at all.
 They are made so that ALL the proteins are already broken down.

 The worst thing you can do for your baby’s tummy is to switch abruptly between the mobster formula families.
 They don’t take kindly to having other families take over their territory, and tummy rebellion is common.

 To avoid these feuds, set up a schedule for switching baby formula on a gradual basis.